daniely-93/nodejs-server-maintenance/README.md

 ------------ | ------------- | -------------
 mode | Boolean | Sets maintenance mode on/off
-accessKey | String | Allows access only using the access key endpoint | String | Defines the requestion route after the domain fileRoute | String | Sets the route to the HTML file that the server will send when mode is on forceMessage | Boolean | Forces a simple message instead of using HTML file message | String | A simple message to display instead of HTML useApi | Boolean | If true, the server will send JSON { statusCode, message }
+accessKey | String | Allows access only using the access key endpoint | String | The URL endpoint filePath | String | The path to the HTML file forceMessage | Boolean | Forces a simple message instead HTML message | String | A simple message to display instead of HTML useApi | Boolean | If true, the server will send JSON { statusCode, message }
 statusCode | Number | Response status code